frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

     </PackageContent>

 This does not modify the Content item collection, and the default metadata for this Item is set such that Visible = false, and CopyToOutputDirectory = false.
 Users can just add their build generated files into PackageContent and leave the Content item collection unchanged.
 They can also exclude/include files from other referenced projects to be packed into the package without including it into the Content.
+If files are excluded/included from the top level project and a referenced project, then pack respects the top level project's packing decision.

 ####Cross Targeting
 As per the details available right now, Target frameworks are defined in the csproj in an item list (called TargetFramework right now) where the identity maps to $(TargetFrameworkIdentity),$(TargetFrameworkVersion) - no NuGet short names.